4.4.4 Resolving Apparent Contradictions

 ● A permission is not an instruction to do something (4.4.4.2), so people can simply refrain from actions which offend other people.

 ● People must take personal responsibility for conflict resolution (4.4.4.3).
 They can choose to ignore advice or choose a different adviser.
-And they can always choose to obey the law and/or the Golden Rule.
+They can always choose to obey the law of the country that they are in, rather than some aspect of religious law.
+And the Golden Rule takes precedence over any other aspect of religious law.

 Back